Deploying previous versions of the Azure Information Protection classic client scanner

 If the label applies classification and protection, but the scanner does not protect the file type.

 By default, the scanner protects only Office file types, and PDF files when they are protected by using the ISO standard for PDF encryption.
 Other file types can be protected when you edit the registry as described next.

 Editing the registry for the scanner

 To change the default scanner behavior for protecting file types other than Office files and PDFs, you must manually edit the registry and specify the additional file types that you want to be protected, and the type of protection (native or generic).
-For instructions, see File API configuration from the developer guidance.
 In this documentation for developers, generic protection is referred to as "PFile".
 In addition, specific for the scanner:

 The scanner has its own default behavior: Only Office file formats and PDF documents are protected by default.
 If the registry is not modified, any other file types will not be labeled or protected by the scanner.

 If you want the same default protection behavior as the Azure Information Protection client, where all files are automatically protected with native or generic protection: Specify the

 When you edit the registry, manually create the MSIPC key and FileProtection key if they do not exist, as well as a key for each file name extension.

 For example, for the scanner to protect TIFF images in addition to Office files and PDFs, the registry after you have edited it, will look like the following picture.
 As an image file, TIFF files support native protection and the resulting file name extension is .ptiff.